skyra-project/discord-components/packages/core/UPGRADING-TO-V4.md

 or `###`).
 The maximum level is 3, just like it is for Discord.
 An error is thrown if a level lower than 1 or higher than 3 is used.

+#### `discord-unordered-list`

+A new component called `discord-unordered-list` has been added.
+This is the component that represents Discord unordered list items (messages starting with `-`).
+The maximum depth level on Discord is 11 but we do not force such a maximum, because we are not limited by the same MD to HTML parsing.
+Every item within a `discord-unordered-list` should be a `discord-list-item`.

+#### `discord-ordered-list`

+A new component called `discord-ordered-list` has been added.
+This is the component that represents Discord ordered list items (messages starting with `1.`).
+Every item within a `discord-unordered-list` should be a `discord-list-item`.

+#### `discord-list-item`

+A new component called `discord-list-item` has been added.
+This is the component that represents a list item within a `discord-unordered-list` or `discord-ordered-list`.
+It should be used within one of these components.

 [Lit]: https://lit.dev